chef-boneyard/chef-web-docs-2016/step_knife/step_knife_ssl_check_bad_ssl_certificate.rst

    TO FIX THIS ERROR:

-   If the server you are connecting to uses a self-signed certificate, you must configure chef to trust that server's certificate.
+   If the server you are connecting to uses a self-signed certificate, you must configure chef to trust that certificate.

    By default, the certificate is stored in the following location on the host where your chef-server runs: